NLnetLabs/krill/README.md

 - The downtime for data migrations is reduced for servers with lots of data
 - If the preparation fails, there is no need to revert a krill update

+In addition to this we have also made some changes to the CA parent refresh logic.
+Krill CAs were checking their entitlements with their parents every 10 minutes, and this causes too much load on parent CAs with many children.
+There should be no need to check this often.
+CAs will now check every 24 to 36 hours, using a random spread.
+This will decrease the load on parent CAs significantly.

+Note that you can always force a 'parent refresh' sooner through the UI or command line (krillc bulk refresh).
+You may want to use this if your parent informs you through other channels that your resources have changed - e.g. you were allocated a new prefix.

+Secondly, because the next synchronisation time is now difficult to predict in the code that reports the parent status - it is now no longer shown in the UI/API.
+We may add this back in a future release.
+See issue #807.

 You can read more about this upgrade process here: https://krill.docs.nlnetlabs.nl/en/latest/upgrade.html